Anderson-Lab/cross-talk/README.md

 ## Local file access

 In order to access local files, we need to change some configuration of Neo4J.
-In the settings, you must add the following with modifications depending on your system:
+In the settings, you must add the following with modifications depending on your system (also covered in the `neo4j-install.md` instructions):

 ```
 dbms.security.allow_csv_import_from_file_urls=true